rest-for-physics/framework/CONTRIBUTING.md

 Once we have produced a new tag we can generate a new `TRestVersion.h` header file with the information of the new version.

 Inside the scripts/ directory.
-Execute the following command to generate the version header.
+Execute the following command to generate the version header which will be extracted from the latest tag name.

 ```
 ./generateVersionHeader.py TRestVersion.h